jbon/Best-Practices-of-Open-Source-Mechanical-Hardware/Best Practices of Open Source Mechanical Hardware.md

-Best Practices of Open Source Mechanical Hardware
+﻿Best Practices of Open Source Mechanical Hardware
 =================================================

 A guide with practical advice for sharing product-related documentation